jbenoit1/jbenoit1.github.io/projects.md

 ---
-layout: default
+layout: post
 title: Projects
 permalink: /projects/
 published: true
 ---

-Here are my Projects!

-### More Information
+Hi!
 This page is a work in progress.
+I'll be adding all my personsal projects here.

+Check back later for more

 ### Contact me